Thatipatri Gnanamma

-Thatipatri Gnanamma (1822 – 1874) was a Roman Catholic lay woman who founded the congregation of Sisters of St. Anne of Madras and Sisters of St. Anne Phirangipuram.
+Thatipatri Gnanamma (1819–1874) was a Roman Catholic lay woman who founded the congregation of Sisters of St. Anne of Madras and Sisters of St. Anne Phirangipuram.
 She was declared Servant of God by the Holy See on 21 January 2014.

 Early life

-Gnanamma was born in 1822 in Phirangipuram, Guntur, Andhra Pradesh, India to a Telugu Kamma family.
-She was the second child of Mr. Gali Rayana and Mrs. Mariamma.
-She was married to Innaiah in 1837.
-She had two sons, who both joined a seminary to study for the priesthood.
-She was widowed at the age of 37.
+Gnanamma was born in 1819 in Phirangipuram, Guntur, Andhra Pradesh, India to a Telugu Kamma family.
+She was the second child of Gali Rayana and Mariamma.
+In 1837, she married Innaiah, who died when she was 39.
+She had five sons; they joined a seminary.

 Founding of Orders

 Gnanamma started a school for girls in Phirangipuram in 1862.
 Two young women, Arulamma and Agathamma, joined her in her social work in 1871.
 Gnanamma talked with the parish priest about forming a congregation of nuns and sent young women to train under the Sisters of the Congregation of the Good Shepherd, Bellary.
 She started two congregations, one at Madras and another at Phirangipuram.
 Her congregations came into existence after her death.